-Two hundred fifty Israelis and 250 Palestinians come together in a grassroots organization dedicated to nonviolence in “Encounter Point."
-Pic offers unique glimpses into the hearts and minds of those who have turned reasons for hatred into a crusade for tolerance.
-Intelligent docu could wrest limited release from an admittedly crowded field.
+Two hundred fifty Israelis and 250 Palestinians, who all have lost loved ones in the ongoing conflict, come together in a grassroots organization dedicated to nonviolence in “Encounter Point.”
+Ronit Avni and Julia Bacha’s well-crafted docu follows members of the Bereaved Families Forum as they strive to persuade others to stop the cycle of killing.
+Pic offers unique glimpses into the hearts and minds of those who have turned reasons for hatred into a crusade for tolerance, braving the scorn of enemies and compatriots alike.
+Concise, intelligent docu could wrest limited release from an admittedly crowded field.

 Filmmakers concentrate on Robi Damelin, an Israeli woman whose son was shot by a Palestinian sniper in the Occupied Territories, and Ali Abu Awwad, a Palestinian activist whose entire family was imprisoned at one time or another and who had a brother killed by Israeli soldiers.

 Both Robi and Ali are incredibly articulate, dedicated and personable advocates, admitting their doubts and discouragement to the camera but convinced that there is no other road to a solution than bilateral cooperation between peoples.
 Far from an ideological tract, the pic traces the process by which these two daily confront walls of anger and prejudice.

 Ali, on a visit to a second brother who was wounded, tries to convince his sibling and his wounded friends that it is necessary to work for Palestinian autonomy through nonviolent means, a position met less with anger than with blatant incredulity.